alastairotter/data-visualisation-notes/content/GIS-points-to-SVG-path-part-1.md

 Make sure your .csv has a header row before you import.
 During the import select which column is the "x" and which the "y".
 Follow any other hints.

+The result (in QGIS) is something like this:

 ![](../images/route.png)

 Once it's imported, right click on the layer you imported and select Export->Save Features As and run through the various options.
 Save it out to a .geojson file.
 That file now looks like: